Delta-Compute/NetflixAI/README.md

 A Bittensor subnet template for building decentralized applications.

+This project demonstrates a simplified video validation subnet.
+Miners submit video data while validators perform basic checks and scoring.
+It is intended as a learning example rather than a production system.

 ## Overview

 This is a basic template for Subnet 89 on the Bittensor network.
 It includes the essential components needed to build and deploy miners and validators.